Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 How Gen Z Workers Collaborate in the Workplace

-- Gen Z employees are among the most active users of digital collaboration tools, relying heavily on chat platforms, shared documents, and AI-powered workflows.
+• Digital Collaboration: Gen Z employees are among the most active users of chat platforms, shared documents, and AI-powered collaboration tools.
 (Microsoft Work Trend Index 2026)

-- Clear expectations, regular feedback, and strong workplace relationships remain key drivers of engagement among younger employees.
+• Workplace Expectations: Regular feedback, clear expectations, and strong workplace relationships remain key drivers of engagement among Gen Z employees.
 (Gallup Workplace Research)

-- Gen Z is leading workplace adoption of AI tools, using them to communicate, organize tasks, and collaborate more efficiently with teammates.
+• AI Adoption: Gen Z is leading workplace adoption of AI-powered collaboration tools for communication, task management, and knowledge sharing.
 (Microsoft Work Trend Index 2026)

 The way younger generations want to work is reshaping the modern workplace, and AI is changing how teams collaborate.